DmitryStarkin/plib/README.md

 ```
 implementation project(':module_name')
 ```
-Create an implementation of the processor interface to encapsulate data processing
+Create an implementation of the  interface "Processor" for data processing,
 pass this object to the executor along with input data and callbacks to pass the
 result or error